U.S. Department of State Seal

 Who Can Adopt

-In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents seeking to adopt a child from Hong Kong must meet the following requirements imposed by Hong Kong:
+In addition to being found suitable and eligible to adopt by USCIS, prospective adoptive parents (PAPs) seeking to adopt a child from Hong Kong must meet the following requirements imposed by Hong Kong:

-• Minimum Residency: Prospective adoptive parents currently living in Hong Kong must be residents of Hong Kong, or should offer assurance to the Adoption Unit of Hong Kong’s Social Welfare Department that they will be living in Hong Kong for a minimum of 12 months prior to completing the adoption.
+• Minimum Residency: Prospective adoptive parents currently living in Hong Kong must be residents of Hong Kong or should offer assurance to the Adoption Unit of Hong Kong’s Social Welfare Department that they will be living in Hong Kong for a minimum of 12 months prior to completing the adoption.
 PAPs who do not meet the 12-month residency requirement will only be able to obtain custody of the child for the purpose of emigration and adoption in the United States.
 There are no residency requirements for prospective adoptive parents residing in the United States.

 • Age of Adopting Parents: Prospective adoptive parents must be at least 25 years of age.